1. Home

 Massage room

-Since FY2017/3, some employees with visual impairments have been participating as in-house physiotherapists (Health Keepers) at the certain Operation Support Centers and head office.
+Since FY2017/3, some employees with visual impairments have been participating as in-house physiotherapists (Health Keepers) at several Operation Support Centers and head office.

 Massage room